 A Penn State DNP positions you to become a nurse leader in a variety of capacities.
 For example, a DNP-prepared nurse can become a nurse practitioner (NP), with a specialty, or assume responsibility as a high-level administrator with the ability to influence clinical training or nursing policy.

-The DNP options are offered online, making them perfect for working professionals and allows students to experience Penn State from the comfort of their home.
+The DNP options are offered online, making them perfect for working professionals and allows students to experience Penn State from the comfort of their homes.
+They are available for both full- and part-time study.
 All the DNP programs begin and end with in-person intensives, hosted at University Park or Hershey campus.
 Delivered over a few days, you’ll get to experience Happy Valley while meeting your academic adviser who will support you throughout the entire program.
 This responsive, low-residency format is intended to meet the needs of today’s nursing students.
 Juggling your professional and personal responsibilities is no easy feat, we can help you achieve your goals without pressing pause on the rest of your life.

 Course work focuses on preparing transformational nursing leaders to improve health and healthcare outcomes through evidence-based practice, informatics, healthcare policy, and immersion experiences.
 All the DNP options culminate with a DNP project that translates current evidence into practice to improve health outcomes.